mxsteini/t3-build/README.md

     └── _variables.scss
 ```

-With a little glimpse of fantasy a well-trained TYPO3-engineer could see the TYPO3 folder structure.
+With a little glimpse of fantasy a well-trained TYPO3-engineer could see the TYPO3 folder structure in this directory.

-For prevent complex rules for Resources folder, I simply moved everything to src folder.
+To prevent complex rules for Resources folder, I simply moved everything to src folder.

 So you could add ```packages/*/Resources``` to your .gitignore.